 Lastly, it is essential to cultivate an AI-driven culture.
 This involves promoting data-driven decision making, encouraging experimentation and iteration, and embracing AI ethics and responsible development.

-One of our clients (a mature U.S.-based SaaS platform) faced low email open rates, time-consuming content creation, and difficulty integrating the AI solution with an existing marketing approach
+One of our clients (a mature U.S.-based SaaS platform) faced low email open rates, time-consuming content creation, and difficulty integrating the AI solution with an existing marketing approach.

 We implemented a generative AI (GenAI) solution leveraging the combined power of ChatGPT and DALL-E. ChatGPT’s text-generating capabilities helped craft engaging email content, while DALL-E’s graphics created eye-catching visuals.
 To bridge the skills gap, our engineers seamlessly integrated with the client’s in-house team, ensuring a smooth workflow.